iHeslop/Solescape/README.md

 ### Potential Future Additions:

 - Test Stripe integration
-- User login and signup with database intergration
+- User login and signup with database intergration (as opposed to using context for cart)
 - Mobile Responsive Design
-- Add more sneakers and source images for missing images

 ### Deployed Link: